This post may contain affiliate links. Please read our disclosure policy.

 Frequently Asked Questions

-Store leftovers in an airtight container at room temperature or in the refrigerator for up to 1 week.
+Wrap leftovers tightly in plastic wrap or store in an airtight container at room temperature for up to 2 days.
+For longer storage, keep in the refrigerator for up to 4 days.

-- Beer Bread: Add a kick of flavor using your favorite brew.
+- Beer Bread: Packed with flavor from your favorite beer.

 Ways To Use Leftover Ingredients